Finnish Artists’ Association’s Artist Award speech (16th December 2023)

 R&M: We just want to make decent paintings.

-Samoyed: I want freedom, tell me what to do.
+Samoyed: I want freedom!
+Please tell me what to do.

 Philosopher: Good.
 Now, why don’t you just be still?
 (Her smile embraced the whole universe)